Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67: Methods

 \section{\uppercase{Methods}}

 RSXS and x-ray absorption spectroscopy (XAS) measurements at the Cu $L$ and O $K$ edges were performed using the in-vacuum four-circle diffractometer\cite{Hawthorn11a} at the Canadian Light Source's REIXS beam line on single-crystal samples of YBa$_2$Cu$_3$O$_{6.67}$ ($T_c = 64.5$ K, $p$ = 0.116) and La$_{1.875}$Ba$_{0.125}$CuO$_4$ ($T_c \approx 4$ K).
-The LBCO crystals were previously annealed in an $^{17}$O$_2$ environment.\cite{Grafe10} Reciprocal lattice units (r.l.u.) were defined using the lattice constants $a\!=\!3.84\ \text{\AA}$, $b\!=\!3.88\ \text{\AA}$, $c\!=\!11.74\ \text{\AA}$ for YBCO and $a\!=\!b\!=\!3.787\ \text{\AA}$, $c\!=\!13.24\ \text{\AA}$ for LBCO.
+The LBCO crystals are the same ones as reported on in a prior work.\cite{Grafe10} Reciprocal lattice units (r.l.u.) were defined using the lattice constants $a\!=\!3.84\ \text{\AA}$, $b\!=\!3.88\ \text{\AA}$, $c\!=\!11.74\ \text{\AA}$ for YBCO and $a\!=\!b\!=\!3.787\ \text{\AA}$, $c\!=\!13.24\ \text{\AA}$ for LBCO.
 The YBCO sample was polished and two LBCO samples were cleaved in air prior to measurement.
 The crystallographic orientation of the samples was verified in the diffractometer using appropriate structural Bragg peaks at $\sim$2 keV.
 LBCO samples were mounted separately to flat and wedge-shaped sample plugs.
 The first sample (S1) exhibited CDW peaks at $\bm{Q}=(\pm0.232\ 0\ L)$, whereas the second sample (S2) had them at $\bm{Q}=(\pm0.237\ 0\ L)$, indicating a slight difference in doping (incommensurability).

-For the O $K$ edge azimuthal rotation experiment on LBCO, the wedge angle $\theta_w$ was $53^\circ$ (see Fig.~\ref{fig:ScatGeom_Models}a).
+For the O $K$ (Cu $L$) edge azimuthal rotation experiment on LBCO, the wedge angle $\theta_w$ was $53^\circ$ ($34^\circ$) (see Fig.~\ref{fig:ScatGeom_Models}a).
+Note, these wedge angles ensure that rotations of $\phi$ maintain $\bm{Q}$ constant for the same instrumental geometries $(\theta ,\omega)$ and are determined according to $\theta_w=\arctan(H/L \times c/a)$ for $(H\ 0\ L)$ scattering.
 Due to a limited motion range on the $\phi$ motor, manual rotations of $\phi$ were performed with an in-vacuum screwdriver.
 Photographs through a levelled telescope were used to measure $\phi$, yielding a precision of $\sim1^\circ$, and referenced to $\phi=0^\circ$ as set by the crystallographic orientation.
 The measurements on LBCO were performed at $T=22$ K whereas those on YBCO were at 60 K and 160 K. The vacuum chamber pressure for all measurements was $P < 1\times 10^{-9}$ Torr.
 X-ray absorption was measured by total fluorescence yield.
 Additional details about background subtractions, peak fitting, model calculations and parameter estimation are contained within the Supplementary Information.

+Correspondence and requests for materials should be addressed to D.G.H, email: dhawthor@uwaterloo.ca.